This is a summary article. Read the complete company’s BI budget guide here.

 Every year when budget time rolls around, many organizations find themselves asking the same question: “what are we going to do about our data?”
 Organizing scattered and large data sets is one of the top business challenges that companies face, but one that many regularly put off.

 With each passing year, the challenge of analyzing large, growing data sets becomes increasingly urgent.
-According to an Aberdeen Group study, 44% of people believe competitive pressures require that they become a more data-driven company.
 Additionally, the amount of data which organizations are collecting is growing at breakneck speed, with more data created in the past two years than in the entire previous history of the human race.
 Yet with this surge in data, many organizations are either not able to draw insights from their data, or are not able to do so quickly enough.
 It is estimated that of all data collected, only 0.5% is actually analyzed and used.

 The problem becomes this: while businesses have become masters at collecting data, investing in the proper business intelligence and data analytics solution to make meaning of all the data is often put on the back-burner.
 Why?
 Usually, it’s as simple as trying to fit BI into an approved budget.